sycamore-rs/sycamore/docs/posts/new-reactive-primitives.md

 once when they are destroyed.
 There is no deallocation while the arena allocator is still valid.
 This means that `Signal`s _must_ live as long as the `Scope`, no longer and no shorter.
-This means that one must be more careful in preventing leaking memory, for example, by not using `ctx.create_signal` in a loop or in an effect where it might be called multiple times.
+This means that one must be more careful in preventing leaking memory, for example, by not using `cx.create_signal` in a loop or in an effect where it might be called multiple times.

 In the pretty rare cases where something like this is necessary, it is still possible to use a reference-counted `Signal`, an `RcSignal` which is pretty much identical to the old `Signal`.